-Auditors Qualification Management's Reply We refer to Note 35 to the financial statements in respect of preparation of financial statements of the Company on going concern basis for the reasons stated therein.
-During the financial year ended March 31, 2019, the Company has incurred losses of ₹ 18,011.42 lakhs, resulting into accumulated losses of ₹ 70,156.70 lakhs and erosion of net worth as at March 31, 2019.
-The Company has obligation towards fund based borrowings aggregating to ₹ 101,064.49 lakhs as on March 31, 2019 including working capital loans and interest accrued thereon.
-The Company's current liabilities have exceeded current assets as on March 31, 2019.
-These matters require the Company to The management has approached the financial institutions/banks for restructuring of the debts which is under consideration by major lenders.
-Further, the Cement market has started improving and company is hopeful to achieve the profitable operations and is on the view that the company will continue as a going concern.
+We refer to Note 35 to the financial statements in respect of preparation of financial statements of the Company on going concern basis for the reasons stated therein.
+During the financial year ended March 31, 2020, the Company has incurred losses of ₹16,841 lakhs, resulting into accumulated losses of ₹86,998 lakhs and erosion of net worth as at March 31, 2020.
+The Company has obligation towards fund based borrowings aggregating to ₹1,09,494 lakhs as on March 31, 2020 including working capital loans and interest accrued thereon.
+The Company's current liabilities have exceeded current assets as on March 31, 2020.
+These matters require the Company to generate additional cash flow to fund the operations as well as payments to lenders, creditors, statutory dues and other obligations.
+These conditions indicate the existence of a material uncertainty that may cast significant doubt on the company's ability to continue as going concern and therefore the company may be unable to realize its assets and discharge its liabilities in the normal course of business.
+Accordingly, we are unable to comment on the consequential impact, if any on the accompanying financial statements.

-Auditors Qualification Management's Reply

-generate additional cash

-flow to fund the operations

-as well as payments to

-lenders, creditors, statutory

-dues and other obligations.

-These conditions indicate

-the existence of a material

-uncertainty that may

-cast significant doubt

-on the company's ability

-to continue as going

-concern and therefore the

-company may be unable

-to realize its assets and

-discharge its liabilities

-in the normal course of

-business.
-Accordingly, we

-are unable to comment on

-the consequential impact,

-if any on the accompanying

-financial statements.